-These cinnamon overnight oats are an easy, make-ahead breakfast for busy mornings.
+These maple cinnamon overnight oats are an easy, make-ahead breakfast for busy mornings.
 They have a satisfying, creamy texture and are filling, delicious, and nutrient dense.
-This gluten-free breakfast can easily be made vegan by using plant-based milk.

 You can use any type of rolled oats in this recipe.
 While oats are naturally gluten free, you can choose oats that are specifically labelled gluten free if you need to avoid cross contamination with gluten.

-I like to sweeten these oats with either maple syrup or honey.
+I like to sweeten these maple cinnamon overnight oats with either maple syrup or honey.
 Two teaspoons gives these oats a subtle yet satisfying sweetness, but you can adjust the amount to your taste (or omit it altogether if you prefer your oats unsweetened).

-Start by adding the oats, milk, cinnamon, and a pinch of salt (plus the optional chia seeds, if desired) to a bowl or container.
+Start by adding the oats, plant-based milk, maple syrup, cinnamon, and a pinch of salt (plus the optional chia seeds, if desired) to a bowl or container.

 Mix well, then refrigerate overnight or for a minimum of six hours before serving.